billyc10/meal-planner/README.md

-A natural language search for nutritional information of a recipe
+A natural language search for nutritional information of ingredients in a recipe
 =============================================================================================================

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).